How Samgramaraja of Kashmir Repulsed Attacks of Mahmud of Ghazni

 Tunga was the prime minister of Kashmir during Didda’s reign.
 He continued holding office under Samgramaraja.
 He was a herdsman before his stint in the Kashmir court and was in love with the queen.
 During Didda’s reign, he misused powers to satisfy his own greed.
 He inducted corrupt officials who were more interested in meeting their respective selfish motives and usurping money from the subjects.
 Samgramaraja could not curtail Tunga’s power.
 This continued for several years until Tunga was murdered.
 But even after his death, corruption in Kashmir continued.
 Despite internal conflicts, Samgramaraja was always alert against any possible military attacks by Arabs.
 He fortified his kingdom, kept a strong standing military force, and upgraded the military infrastructure.

-During Samgramaraja’s time, Trilochanpala was the Hindu Sahi ruler of Kabul with capital at Waihand.
+During Samgramaraja’s time, Trilochanpala was the Hindu Sahi ruler of Lahore (also parts of Kabul) with capital at Waihand.
 Earlier, this kingdom expanded to cover eastern Afghanistan, Gandhara of Punjab, and more areas.
 During the beginning of the 10th century, the Hindu Sahi kingdom comprised little parts of Afghanistan, Punjab and Pakistan with capital at Waihand near Peshawar.
 In 1001, Mahmud of Ghazni started his military expeditions attacking regions in Afghanistan, Pakistan, and then India.
 He attacked Waihand in 1002 and 1009 respectively.
 Jaipal was then the Hindu Sahi ruler in 1002 CE and his son Anandpal in 1009.
 Both faced a crushing defeat.
 Sultan Mahmud had vowed to raid, plunder and loot the wealthy Hindu kingdoms regularly.
 This was the reason why he attacked India 17 times.

 After the two attacks by Sultan Mahmud, the influence of the Hindu Sahi kingdom was confined only to the Salt Range.
 Trilochanpala feared of another possible attack by Sultan Mahmud.
 He sought military aid from Samgramaraja.
 The Kashmir king agreed to help.
 Samgramaraja sent a large army contingent to Trilochanpala’s aid.
 The combined army of the two Hindu kings defeated Sultan Mahmud’s forces.
 But later, months after Samgramaraja’s army left for Kashmir, Sultan Mahmud personally advanced with a huge army and attacked Trilochanpala.
 He defeated the Hindu king.